-- 1.1 Define recreation use levels and buffers to guide development and management. - 1.2 Plan at the regional and local scales in response to current and emerging recreation demands.

-1. RECREATION PLANNING

-Define recreation use levels and buffers to guide development and management.

-Land classification system

-A statewide system is needed to establish and communicate a spectrum of recreation opportunities across WDFW-managed lands, which:

-- protects natural, cultural, and tribal resources. - is easy to apply and understand for internal and external audiences. - reflects department commitments and priorities across the state. - provides a foundation for local planning. - provides transparency for recreation use decisions.

-WDFW will partner with Washington State Parks to develop, pilot, and apply a land classification system based on the Washington State Parks system (WAC 352-16-020) and adapted to fit the WDFW mission.
+OBJECTIVE DELIVERABLE 1.1 Define recreation use levels and buffers to guide development and management.
+1.11 Land classification system A statewide system is needed to establish and communicate a spectrum of recreation opportunities across WDFW-managed lands, which: Protects natural, cultural and tribal resources is easy to apply and understand for internal and external audiences reflects department commitments and priorities across the state provides a foundation for local planning provides transparency for recreation use decisions WDFW will partner with Washington State Parks to develop, pilot, and apply a land classification system based on the Washington State Parks system (WAC 352-16-020) and adapted to fit the WDFW mission.
 The classification system will include guidelines for each land classification that defines and outlines the philosophy of each classification, its appropriate facilities, location, allowed and prohibited activities, including recreation activities, and allowed and prohibited developments.

-Buffers and setbacks

-Buffer zones and setbacks provide heightened protection for areas and features that have significant environmental or cultural value, including geographic areas that have tribal significance.
-WDFW will develop and apply standards for designing and constructing recreation facilities that preserve buffers for critical habitats, sensitive species, and cultural resources.
+1.12 Buffers and setbacks Buffer zones and setbacks provide heightened protection for areas and features that have significant environmental or cultural value, including geographic areas that have tribal significance.
+WDFW will develop and apply standards for designing and constructing recreation facilities that preserve buffers 3 for critical habitats, 4 sensitive species, and cultural resources.
+1.13 Permitting systems The type, timing, frequency, and volume of recreation must at times be limited in sensitive areas to mitigate negative impacts to local habitats and species, protect tribal access for cultural activities, and/or maintain treasured elements of a recreation experience, including opportunities for quiet and solitude within an intact ecosystem.
+Where warranted, WDFW will analyze options for developing and testing permitting systems for WDFW-managed lands that limit recreation activities and access based on an area's carrying capacity 5 for seasonal and year-round use.
+Social equity will be an important consideration in the analysis of any permitting option.
+1.2 Plan at the regional and local scales in response to current and emerging recreation demands.
+1.21 Water access area management plans WDFW manages 450+ water access areas on the state's lakes, rivers, and marine waters and holds hundreds of miles of streambank easements.
+As recreational and commercial use pressures have increased and management needs and resource allocation decisions grown more complex, there is an increased need for

-&lt;sup>3"Buffer" means the area adjacent to the outer boundaries of a critical area.
+3 "Buffer" means the area adjacent to the outer boundaries of a critical area.

-&lt;sup>4"Critical habitat" means habitat areas with which endangered, threatened, sensitive or monitored plant, fish, or wildlife species have a primary association (e.g., feeding, breeding, rearing of young, migrating).
+4 "Critical habitat" means habitat areas with which endangered, threatened, sensitive or monitored plant, fish, or wildlife species have a primary association (e.g., feeding, breeding, rearing of young, migrating).